 Bart McNeil adds: "As I understand it, the reason for the tube connecting the ventilator to the intake manifold is to use the intake manifold vacuum to create negative pressure in the crank case to draw unburned gases toward the ventilator and eventually into the intake manifold to be burned.
 It is an effective polution control device.

 "Since there is a vacuum in the crankcase, the air has to come from somewhere, and rather than suck it in unfiltered, it sucks it from the oil bath air cleaner, through a rubber tube and into the oil dipstick tube.
 (See the hose in the early version of the oil bath parts illustration, right.)

 "I guess it is called a closed system in that any air drawn into the engine is filtered and any gasses sucked out are burned.

 "Since you have a vacuum in the crankcase then dust will enter the engine through the hose connection on the oil tube if it is open.
 When I took my L-134 to a mechanic the first thing he did was install a hose from the oil bath air cleaner system to the oil tube.
 Leaving off the hose negates some of the effect of the air cleaner, allowing dirt into the crankcase."

-Simon B. says: "I can't figure out how to connect up the crankcase ventilation -- mine seems different.
+Simon B. says: "I can't figure out how to connect up the crankcase ventilation.
 I have four holes that need pipes: